Full-time Home (UK) student funding (2019/20 entry)

 Tuition fee support

 You can apply for a non means-tested loan up to the maximum of £9,250 each year to cover the full amount of your tuition fees.
-You can choose to borrow a lesser amount (or none).
+Alternatively, you can choose to borrow a lesser amount (or none) and pay the difference (or all of your tuition fees) up front each year.
 Eligibility for the loan may be affected if you've previously studied in higher education, even if you paid the fees yourself.
 View details on previous study and Student Finance funding.

 The fee loan is paid directly to the University.

 The maintenance loan

-This loan of up to £8,430 in 2017/18 is for your living expenses and is paid into your bank account at the beginning of each term.
-If you live with your parents during your studies, the maximum loan is £7,097.
+You can apply for a means-tested loan of up to £8,944 each year for your living expenses which is paid into your bank account at the beginning of each term.
+If you live with your parents during your studies, the maximum loan is £7,529.